SteveSandersonMS/dotnet-ai-workshop/instructions/9_AgenticCorrectiveRag.md

 In this exercise you will build on top of the earlier [RAG chatbot and tool calling example](./6_RAGChatbot.md) to implement a CRAG system.

-If you want to use **Bing** search tool you will need to provision keys, follow the instructions [here](https://learn.microsoft.com/en-us/bing/search-apis/bing-web-search/create-bing-search-service-resource).

-As an alternative you can use the class `DuckDuckGoSearchTool` in `DuckDuckGoSearchTool.cs`
+If you want to use the Bing search tool you will need to provision a Bing Search Service API key in Azure by following [these instructions](https://learn.microsoft.com/en-us/bing/search-apis/bing-web-search/create-bing-search-service-resource).
+As a simpler (but more limited) alternative you can use the class `DuckDuckGoSearchTool` provided in `DuckDuckGoSearchTool.cs` without any API key.

 ## Project setup